Jordan McRae: Baskonia (2017)

 On August 20, 2017, McRae signed a one-year deal with Baskonia.
 On January 6, 2018, McRae parted ways with Baskonia.
 He underwent surgery on his left shoulder in Vitoria-Gasteiz and was expected to be sidelined for five more months, missing the remainder of the season.
 He was first injured on September 15 and was only able to play four games.
-He took part in three EuroLeague games, averaging five points and three fouls drawn.
+He took part in four EuroLeague games, averaging five points, 1.0 assists, 1.0 steals, and three fouls drawn per game.